diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/gpumd.md

 apptainer exec --nv $HOME/apptainer-images/gpumd.sif gpumd
 ```

 The `--nv` flag gives the container access to NVIDIA GPU devices and drivers from the host.
-If you reprocuced this image for a system where GPU access is handled differently, adapt this flag to the local Apptainer/GPU configuration.
+If you use this image on a system where GPU access is handled differently, adapt this flag to the local Apptainer/GPU configuration.

 ## Detailed usage for the GPUMD container